ismail-naik/aws-sqs-send-springboot/README.md

 # aws-sqs-send-springboot
-Sedn Messages to AWS SQS using spring boot
+Send Messages to AWS SQS using spring boot